arduino/help-center-content/content/Hardware Support/UNO/Update-the-connectivity-module-firmware-on-UNO-R4-WiFi.md

 ## Run espflash directly

-The [updater script](#unor4wifi-updater) will not work if the board cannot be identified as a UNO R4 WiFi.
+The above methods will not work if the board cannot be identified as a UNO R4 WiFi.
 This can happen if the custom firmware for the ESP32-S3 connectivity module is missing completely, or is not functioning correctly.
 However, the board can still be restored by [running espflash directly](https://github.com/arduino/uno-r4-wifi-usb-bridge/tree/main/unor4wifi-updater#option-2).

 Follow these steps: